The art of waiting in line

 Begin with the breath.

 But you need to transcend.
 To survive.
-To do that you must abandon the notion that waiting is a theft of your time.
-Such thinking poisons the well before you've drawn any water.
+You need to abandon the notion that waiting is a theft of your time.
+It makes the wait so much more excruciating.
 Shift your weight from one foot to the other, not frantically as though standing on hot coals, but slowly, deliberately—a private waltz in a public space.
-Roll your shoulders backward in luxurious circles, feeling the tension releasing.
+Roll your shoulders backward in small circles, feeling the tension releasing.
 Curl your toes inside your shoes, then spread them wide, a secret stretching no one else can see.

-Notice how your fellow "linesmen" approach this shared journey.
-Most stand with their spines curved into question marks, faces illuminated by the blue glow of mobile screens—minds lost in endless scrolling of social feeds offering temporary escape from the drudgery of reality.
+Glance at your fellow "linesmen" in this shared journey.
+Most stand with their spines curved into question marks, faces illuminated by the blue glow of mobile screens—minds lost in endless scrolling of social feeds offering temporary escape from this painful drudgery.

 You are part of a great lineage.
 Of "waiters".

-Hunger will find you eventually—as it always does in lines of significant duration.
+Hunger will find you eventually—as it always does in a line.
 When you discover that mangled granola bar, forgotten and crushed in the bottom of your bag, it is a feast worthy of kings.
 Eat slowly.
-Notice how each bite has its own texture, its own particular sweetness.
+Each bite has its own texture, its own particular sweetness.

-Now, lift your gaze.
+Lift your gaze.
 Marvel at the human theatre arranged around you.
-Each person in the line carries an entire universe within them.
 The elderly woman with arthritic hands clutching her purse which contains eighty years of laughter, heartbreak, Tuesday afternoons, and morning coffees.
 The businessman in the pressed suit who has just learned that he's going to be a grandfather.
 The teenager with headphones who is nursing a heartbreak from the night before.

 When the line moves, move with it.
 Not with the hurried shuffle of obligation, but with the deliberate steps of someone with purpose.
 One step closer.
 There is a rhythm to a good line, a pulse that beats.
 Find it.
 Join it.
 Let your body absorb the rhythm.